minego/phnx/README_DC.txt

 Added a showPanels class in finishAuth-scene.html to always show the avatars of the contribs, regardless of the HideAvatar pref.
 Updated emoji-dialog-assistant.js, compose.js, sources.js and emoji.js (plus added hashTable.js) to compse using unicode characters.
 Also updated all 1.5 icons to unicode names and added a couple missing ones from the normal emoji folder.
 Finally transcodes between Softbank to Unicode on display.
 Updated item.html, details.html and tweet.js to allow for up to 2 inline thumbnails.
+Updated phnx.css to do slight repo on emoji icon in compose toaster and slight change to layout of emoji list.